markhary/coding_with_mosh/README.md

 ### Acknowledgements

 - Mosh Hamedani is an excellent instructor.
-I highly these courses if you are learning JavaScript.
+I highly these courses.
 They are not free, but I found the education well worth the price of admission.